Fans of Saturday Night Live and all things comedy will appreciate experiencing a live television show taping of SNL in New York City.

 Unfortunately, you weren’t picked for the lottery and you couldn’t get stand-by tickets.
 Now what?

-If you’re hanging out in the Rockefeller Plaza area, there are plenty of things to do on a Saturday.
-Take a tour of Rockefeller Center, go backstage at Radio City Music Hall, see the entire city in the Top of the Rock Observation Deck or stroll through the Channel Gardens.
+If you’re hanging out in the Rockefeller Plaza area, take a tour of Rockefeller Center, go backstage at Radio City Music Hall, see the entire city in the Top of the Rock Observation Deck or stroll through the Channel Gardens.

 There’s always plenty of things to do in New York City, especially on a Saturday night, so you’re sure to have an exciting night, no matter what.